 Benefits: Health, Dental, Life & Disability; Sick, Vacation & Holiday Pay; Personal Business; Harper Tuition Waivers; and Professional Expense

-Duties of Position: Provides educational planning for students who are in Good Standing and decided on an area of interest by developing an academic map that meets the specific needs of each individual.
+Provides educational planning for new and currently enrolled students by developing an academic map that meets the specific needs of each individual.
 Responsible for case management of assigned students designed to proactively monitor their progress toward completing educational goals.
 Collaborates closely with Student Development Faculty Counselors and determines referrals per established guidelines.
 Troubleshoots and clarifies information about College policies, procedures, academic programs of study and other services offered by the College.
 Instructs students how to use technologies that support the advising, transfer and career development functions.
 Develops and maintains advising and career resources in print and online including web, portal and social media.
 Creates and implements workshops and presentations on orientation, transferring, career exploration resources and related topics.
 Refers students to academic program chairs/coordinators, and support services as needed.

-Provides educational planning for students who are in Good Standing and decided on an area of interest.
+Provides educational planning for new and currently enrolled students.
 Assists them by creating semester-by-semester academic course schedules that meet the requirements of their intended major and, if applicable, transfer school.
 Documents all educational planning interactions on appropriate forms.

 Responsible for case management of assigned students in which a meaningful rapport is developed.
 Conducts proactive outreach and monitors assigned students' progress toward completing their educational goals.